nissy-dev/tenbin/README.md

 # Tenbin ⚖️

-Tenbin provides tools for minimizing the differences in execution times across shards.
+Tenbin provides tools for minimizing the differences in test execution times across shards.

 ## Usage